Memotech-Bill/pico-filesystem/README.md

 to identify the code.
 Then in the source code ("pfs_yfs.c") there should be:

-1. Forward declarations of the functions you need to implement:
+1. Forward declarations of the functions you need to implement.
+   It may be possible to omit a few of these (isatty, ioctl, chmod) as default behaviours are provided.

    ````
    struct pfs_file *yfs_open (struct pfs_pfs *pfs, const char *fn, int oflag);